1. CAN, CAN’T (CANNOT) - ABILITY/POSSIBILITY/PERMISSION/REQUESTS

 I should do exercise.

-I shouldn’t / should not eat a lot of sweets.
+I shouldn’t / should not eat a lot of

 Should I go to the gym?